Ben-Stacey/COSC326/Etude 1/README.txt

 This is a program that reads in dates and then checks it to makes sure its valid

+How to Run:
-Compile - javac date.java
+1. Compile - javac date.java
-Run - java date
+2. Run - java date
+3. Enter in the dates you want to check (mutliple enteries is accepted)
+4. Click enter after the last date is entered
+5. Click control and then d (If on Mac unsure about windows)

 Test cases:
 1 1 1 1